 How are UBC Arts Instructors using Top Hat?

-- Transition seamlessly between tasks.
-Take attendance, ask a question, create a discussion, manage and annotate your PowerPoint slides with no time lost in between.
-Instructors can use their iPad and annotate their slides while walking around the classroom.
+- Take attendance, ask questions, create discussions, manage and annotate your PowerPoint slides, with no time lost in between.
+Instructors can use their tablets and annotate their slides while walking around the classroom.

 How Can Top Hat Help Me?